 Occasionally, a sample needs time to dry.
 You should take advantage of limited use lab hours for weights and melting points when this information is required.
 If you cannot attend limited use lab hours due to class/university conflict, weights and melting points (MP) may be taken during the next lab period.
 In the latter case, you would be given until the next day at 12:00 PM to submit the report Gradescope.
 Friday's section is given until 12:00 PM Monday.

 Make-up Labs: We do not grant make-ups for travel (exceptions can be made for delays and documentation is necessary).
-Medical issues must have an accompanying, medical-professional-signed note stating you were excused from class the day of your lab.
-Any makeup work must be requested through the Google Makeup form on the course website, general handouts page.
+Any makeup work must be requested through the Google Makeup form on the course website.